Modulation of metastable ensemble dynamics explains the inverted-U relationship between tone discriminability and arousal in auditory cortex: Method details

 Finally, sensory stimuli were modeled as smoothly-varying, deterministic external inputs $I_{\mathrm{stim},i}^{\alpha}(t)$ that directly entered the voltage equation of the corresponding neuron.
-Further details on the stimulus inputs are given in Sec.~\ref{s:model_stim}.
+Further details on the stimulus inputs are given in the section ``\textit{\nameref{s:model_stim}}".